-(i) Use only breathing gas containers with marking that comply with the NIOSH respirator certification standard, 42 CFR part 84.
+(i) Use only the respirator manufacturer's NIOSH approved breathing gas containers marked and maintained in accordance with the Quality Assurance provisions of the NIOSH approval for the SCBA, as issued in accordance with the NIOSH respirator certification standard at 42 CFR part 84.

 (10) Identification of filters, cartridges, and canisters.
 The employer must ensure that all filters, cartridges and canisters have labels and color codes that comply with the NIOSH standards and that the label remains in place and legible.
 (11) Training and information.